ABG Tenders Noticeboard

 Bougainville Bulletin

-Department of Primary Industries
+Department of Primary Industries and Marine Resources

-Department of Primary Industries
+Department of Primary Industries and Marine Resources

 The department of Primary Industries

-Department of Primary Industries
+Department of Primary Industries and Marine Resources

-THE DEPARTMENT OF PRIMARY INDUSTRIES:
+THE DEPARTMENT OF PRIMARY INDUSTRIES AND MARINE RESOURCES:

 Headed by the Secretary KENNETH DOVARO under the ministerial leadership of Honourable GERALDINE PAUL, Member for Central Bougainville Women, ABG Minister of Primary Industries.
 It's mandate is focused on: